 Looking for ideas for a weekend in Tunis?
 Download the free application Tunis-Carthage City Guide (on App Store and Google Play).

 Visit Carthage by bike with Le Lemon Tour, bicycle rental service and guided tours.
 One of the best ways to enjoy the archaeological site and the charm of the town!

-Bookshops: on Avenue de France near the Medina, the Bouslama bookshop offers a very wide choice of books (heritage, art, current affairs, novels etc.).
+Bookshops: on Avenue Bourguiba, the Al Kitab bookshop offers a very wide choice of books (heritage, art, current affairs, novels etc.).
 Located in the heart of the medina on rue Sidi Ben Arous, the Espace Diwan specialises in books on Tunisian heritage, travel stories, etc. In Carthage, the bookstore and art space Fahrenheit 451 offers a beautiful selection of books and art and craft exhibitions.

 Another way to experience the Medina of Tunis: take part in the Dream City festival, a biennial festival of contemporary art which presents itself as a great treasure hunt through the old city… Read more.

 Are you sporty, do you like nature?
 To the south of Tunis, take part in a trail race or other outdoor activities in the green landscape of the Mount Zaghouan, thanks to events organised by local associations: zip line, climbing, pendulum jumping… Read more.

 Recently modernised and expanded, the famous National Museum of Bardo contains a vast collection which covers the entire history of Tunisia, and more specifically its ancient history.

 You will be stunned by the prodigious collection of Roman-African mosaics, all whilst admiring the Arab-Andalusian decor: it is housed in a former palace.
 Practical information.

 Read more about the Bardo Museum and take a “Mouch Normal” stroll through the Museum:

 Also read: The Islamic heritage in the Bardo museum